dApY3112/Brutus-lab/README.md

 ## Brutus Runner Notes

-`setup.sh` builds Brutus from the official `v1.5.1` release tag at `https://github.com/praetorian-inc/brutus` in `tools/Dockerfile.brutus`.
+`setup.sh` builds Brutus from `https://github.com/praetorian-inc/brutus` in `tools/Dockerfile.brutus`.
 It then tries to extract Linux and Windows binaries to `bin/brutus` and `bin/brutus.exe`.

 `exploit_test.sh` resolves Brutus in this order: